Community Projects

 Building Earthquake-Resistant Homes in Nepal

 On April 25, 2015, Nepal was struck by a 7.8 magnitude earthquake which was recorded as the country’s most devastating since 1934, killing nearly 9,000 people and injuring more than 22,000.
 Most of the buildings in Nepal were not aseismic structures.
 In Kathmandu, the capital city of Nepal, 90% of the buildings were severely destroyed.
 Thousands of houses were destroyed across many districts of the country, with entire villages flattened, especially those near the epicentre.
 The majority of the people became homeless.
-Collaborated with Future Village, a Nepal-based NGO, IDEA organized a post-earthquake reconstruction programme in Nepal, namely “Build the Home, Build the Future”, to help villagers to rebuild their homes with earthquake-proof houses.
+Collaborated with Future Village, a Nepal-based NGO, IDEA organised a post-earthquake reconstruction programme in Nepal, namely “Build the Home, Build the Future”, to help villagers to rebuild their homes with earthquake-proof houses.
 The project was set as a model for other villages and communities to work on, and also as a reference for future settlement and reconstruction plans.
 The project was set as a model for other villages and communities to work on, and also as a reference for future resettlement and reconstruction plans.
-It also filled the gap to help to those people in the villages who were left behind by the government and other international organziations after the emergency relief.
+It also filled the gap to help to those people in the villages who were left behind by the government and other international organisations after the emergency relief.
 However, long-term redevelopment efforts and the assistance of re-housing victims were initiatives that were missing.

 Co-designing Schools with Children in India